 Hedge funds are somewhat similar to mutual funds except that these are meant for securing higher returns.
 These are hedged against losses in the market through investments in a much wider range of assets.
 They will not be subject to the same scrutiny regulations as mutual funds and this explains why hedge fund managers have far more flexibility to take risks and operate without inhibitions.
 No surprises then why hedge funds will be limited to the accredited investors or those who have the means to pay high fees and can withstand heavy potential losses.
+If you look at how cryptocurrency hedge funds would work, they buy and sell Bitcoin similar to their own models to make profit.
+Bitcoin automated trading apps are increasing its trade.
+Go through this crypto bank erfahrung to have an idea about how they work.

 How Does The Hedge Fund Work?